jsimplicio/jsimplicio.github.io/_posts/2018-12-25-making-a-home-for-dscout.md

 date:   2018-12-25
 categories: [homepage]
 hero_image: "/../assets/images/12-25-2018-hero.png"
-hero_color: "#FFF28F"
+hero_color: "#A48FFF"
-problem_statement: "Design a previously unexisting home page that primarily houses research projects."
+problem_statement: "Design a home page for dscout that houses research projects."
 ---
 We designed and launched a home for the dscout web app.
 The app lacked a home page.
 Researchers would log in and arrive at the last active project.
 First time researchers would arrive at an empty first project, which caused confusion.